twisted-pear/ipx_wrap/README.md

 (`-s` is not present).
 If no packet type is specified, then a listening process will accept any packet type while a sending process will use the packet type `0x1e`.

+The `-d` option specifies the maximum amount of bytes of data transmitted per packet.
+For SPX this value must be between 1 and 534 (inclusive).
+For IPX this value must be between 1 and 65497 (inclusive).
+There is no MTU measurement.
+This means that it is up to the user to ensure packets are not too large to be transmitted.
+The default for both IPX and SPX is 534 and is used if the option is not specified.

 The `-v` flag will cause the program to print more detailed information to `stderr`.